Thanksgiving Green Beans

 - 1-1/2 cups shredded Monterey Jack cheese

 - Preheat oven to 350°.
 In a small bowl, combine sour cream, sugar, salt and dill weed.
 In a 6-qt. stockpot, cook bacon over medium heat until crisp, stirring occasionally.

 - Meanwhile, in a large saucepan, bring 6 cups water to a boil.
-Add beans in batches; cook, uncovered, 2-3 minutes or just until crisp-tender.
+Add beans in batches; cook, uncovered, just until crisp-tender, 2-3 minutes.
 Drain.

 - Remove bacon with a slotted spoon; drain on paper towels.
 Discard drippings, reserving 6 tablespoons in pan.
-Add mushrooms, onions and, if desired, almonds to drippings; cook and stir over medium heat 4-6 minutes or until mushrooms are tender.
+Add mushrooms, onions and, if desired, almonds to drippings; cook and stir over medium heat until mushrooms are tender, 4-6 minutes.
 Add garlic; cook and stir 1 minute longer.
 Remove from heat; stir in beans, bacon and croutons.
 Stir in sour cream mixture.
 Transfer to an ungreased 13x9-in. baking dish.
 Sprinkle with cheese.
-Bake 10-15 minutes or until cheese is melted.
+Bake until cheese is melted, 10-15 minutes.

 Nutrition Facts3/4 cup: 246 calories, 19g fat (9g saturated fat), 32mg cholesterol, 468mg sodium, 11g carbohydrate (3g sugars, 2g fiber), 9g protein.

 Originally published as Momma's Thanksgiving Green Beans in Holiday & Celebrations Cookbook 2017